Flexget/Flexget/docs/develop/tdd.rst

 Summary
 -------

-This demonstrates main princible and workflow behind TDD and shows how it can be achieved with FlexGet.
+This demonstrates main principle and workflow behind TDD and shows how it can be achieved with FlexGet.